puppetlabs/puppet-docs/source/pe/3.2/orchestration_puppet.markdown

 > **Note:** In PE 3.0, this feature is only available on the command line; you cannot do a controlled run series in the console.

-If you want to trigger a run on a large number of nodes --- more than about 10 --- the `runonce` action isn't always the best tool.
+If you want to trigger a run on a large number of nodes --- more than ten --- the `runonce` action isn't always the best tool.
 You can splay or [batch][] the runs, but this requires you to guess how long each run is going to take, and a wrong guess can either waste time or temporarily overwhelm the puppet master server.

 Instead, use the special `runall` action of the `mco puppet` subcommand.

     $ mco puppet runall 5 -F operatingsystem=CentOS -F operatingsystemrelease=6.4

 This action requires an argument, which must be the number of nodes allowed to run at once.
 It invokes a run on that many nodes, then only starts the next node when one has finished.
-This prevents your puppet master from being overwhelmed by the herd, and will delay only as long as is necessary.
+This prevents your puppet master from being overwhelmed by the herd and will delay only as long as is necessary.
 The ideal concurrency will vary from site to site, depending on how powerful your puppet master server is and how complex your configurations are.

 The `runall` action can take extra options like `--noop` [as described for the `runonce` action](#extra-options); however, note that [restrictions still apply for \*nix nodes where the pe-puppet service is running][options].